-Alternative minimum tax net operating loss deduction (ATNOLD).
-The 90% limit on the ATNOLD does not apply to the portion of the ATNOLD attributable to a qualified disaster loss, a qualified recovery assistance loss, and a qualified disaster recovery assistance loss.
-See page 5 of the instructions.
+Alternative tax net operating loss deduction (ATNOLD).
+The 90% limit on the ATNOLD does not apply to the portion of the ATNOLD attributable to an applicable 2008 or 2009 NOL for which the corporation made an election under section 172(b)(1)(H).
+See the instructions for line 17.
+Also see the Instructions for Form 4626.